yasserglez/kaggle/clean_data/README.md

-This directory holds data generated in the `01_clean_data.ipynb` notebook.
+This directory holds files generated in the `01_clean_data.ipynb` notebook.